eonian-core/web/README.md

 npm run storybook
 ```

-Storybook will be available at [http://localhost:6006](http://localhost:6006) (or another port if it is busy).
+The Storybook will be available at [http://localhost:6006](http://localhost:6006) (or another port if it is busy).

 ### GraphQl API